Alfresco/alfresco-sdk/docs/hotswap-agent.md

 ...
 ```

-Instead of downloading the Trava OpenJDK distribution file and copy it to the container, the Dockerfile script could include directly the download of the file
+Instead of downloading the Trava OpenJDK distribution file and copying it to the container, the Dockerfile script could include directly the download of the
-(via `curl` for instance), but that would slow down the creation of the ACS image each time it is rebuilt.
+file (via `curl` for instance), but that would slow down the creation of the ACS image each time it is rebuilt.

 ### Creating a custom HotSwapAgent ACS docker image